arianacx/aseprite-errors/README.md

 always required for the compilation
 ```
 ## other errors (uncommon)
-issues with skia or aseprite folders.
-If you do not use any decompressor program and just Windows' native options, there might be some issues with copy and pasting files (from downloads to Local Disk), try to decompress *before* copying, else some subfolders or files might not be copied.
+Issues with Skia or Aseprite files/folders.
+If you do not use any compression software and just Windows' native one, there might be some issues with copy and pasting files (from downloads to Local Disk), try to decompress *before* copying, else some subfolders or files might not be copied.

 ## farewell
 I hope this quick guide was useful, it is mainly meant for users who have never compiled any program before.